-While in the case of cross-script variants, the GP initially examined glyphs only in three widely used fonts, namely Arial, Courier New, and Times New Roman, in the case of in-script variants the GP choose to compare glyphs across a wide number of fonts to see if a significant minority of fonts indicated a possible variant relationship between code points.
+While in the case of cross-script variants, the GP initially examined glyphs only in three widely used fonts, namely Arial, Courier New, and Times New Roman, in the case of in-script variants the GP choose to also compare glyphs across a wide number of fonts to see if a significant minority of fonts indicated a possible variant relationship between code points.
 This approach was chosen because there is no stability for the fonts employed by software.
 Not only are different fonts used across different types of software as well as across different platforms, but most clients offer the option to change the fonts, while some protocols allow the server to freely specify a different font just as well.